emelocoton189/uxd-research-repo/case-studies/03-fda.md

 <br>
 <br>
 **The full story:** <br>
 When I joined the FDA CDRH program as a UX Lead, I was new.
 New to the team, to consulting, and Booz Allen.
 And I was assigned to the most difficult client on staff.
 That’s not hyperbole.
-It was something whispered in side chats, confirmed in the nervous tone people used when they said her name.
+It was something whispered in side chats, confirmed in the nervous tone people used when they said their name.

 The application I was responsible for improving was a dashboard tool for Device Manufacturers, people making products that save lives.
 But the way the dashboard had been designed?
 It reflected stakeholder assumptions more than user needs.
 I was told, quietly, that “we don’t push back on this client,” and once, after I asked a clarifying question during a meeting, I got a private message from the Business Analyst saying, “Let me do the talking.”
 That’s when I realized: this wasn’t just about the dashboard.
 This was about fear.
 And I didn't want to let fear decide what our users deserved.